Solopreneurs

 The Real Answer: It's the System, Not the Tool

 Here's what 30 days of testing confirmed: the tool matters less than the system around it.
-A solopreneur with a clear content system, a documented brand voice, and a structured workflow will produce better marketing with the free version of ChatGPT than someone with Jasper's top-tier plan and no system.
+A solopreneur with a clear content strategy for a one-person business, a documented brand voice, and a structured marketing system will produce better marketing with the free version of ChatGPT than someone with Jasper's top-tier plan and no system.
+That's the same conclusion we reached in our guide on how to automate your marketing without an agency — the workflow matters more than the tool.

 The marketers who get mediocre results from AI — from any AI tool — are the ones who open the tool without a plan.
 "Write me a blog post" produces generic output regardless of whether ChatGPT or Jasper is generating it.
 "Follow this content brief, use this voice profile, target this keyword, and structure the post like this" produces good output from either tool.